 It is also possible for a Guernsey foundation, if permitted under its constitution, to apply to the Registrar to be removed from the Register for the purposes of becoming established as a foundation with legal personality under the law of a place outside of Guernsey.

 Guernsey foundations are taxed in the same way as Guernsey companies, i.e. they are taxed at the standard company rate of 0% on income save for income derived from certain sources, notably income from a regulated business or the ownership of lands and buildings in Guernsey.

 In conclusion - why use a Guernsey foundation

 The Guernsey foundation is a flexible and innovative structure which can be utilised for a variety of purposes and its constitution can be tailored to meet the founder's particular requirements.
 The Guernsey foundation is sufficiently similar to foundations found in civil law and other common law jurisdictions to be easily recognisable to those familiar with foundations but different enough to offer clients a unique structure (the distinction between enfranchised and disenfranchised beneficiaries is an original concept not found elsewhere).

 Guernsey is a well-regulated, reputable and politically stable jurisdiction.
 It is recognised internationally as having an experienced and knowledgeable body of private wealth practitioners, including fiduciary service providers, lawyers and accountants.
-These factors, and the flexibility and accessibility of the Foundations Law, will no doubt be attractive to clients and their advisers and the Guernsey foundation will provide another option to consider when determining the type of structure and the jurisdiction which will be most suited to their particular requirements.
+These factors, and the flexibility and accessibility of the Foundations Law, is attractive to clients and their advisers and the Guernsey foundation provides another option to consider when determining the type of structure and the jurisdiction which will be most suited to their particular requirements.